The Top 7 Must-See Singapore Monuments You Shouldn’t Miss

 Merlion Statue - Must-See Singapore Monument

 The Merlion is an ancient creature that represents Singapore’s development from a fishing village to a lion city.
 It has the head of a lion and the body of a fish.
-The statue is 70 tonnes in weight and 8.6 metres tall.
+The statue is 70 tons in weight and 8.6 meters tall.
 With the Singapore skyline and Marina Bay Sands in the background, it provides tourists with a beautiful background.
 For a unique view, guests are also able to climb to the observation platform at the mouth of the Merlion.

 2. Marina Bay Sands: